sulu/sulu-docs/cookbook/custom-error-page.rst

 Following variables are usable inside the exception template.

 * `statusCode`: http-status-code
-* `status_code`: same as `statusCode` but it is needed to be compatible to the symfony exception template
 * `statusText`: http-status-code message
-* `status_text`: same as `statusText` but it is needed to be compatible to the symfony exception template
 * `exception`: complete exception object
 * `currentContent`: repsonse content which were rendered bofore exception was thrown
 * `urls`: localized urls to start page (e.g. for language-switcher)